Conduct and Ethics Manual

 - except in the case of minor traffic infringements, privileged employees should inform HOM/HOP as soon as possible if they or a member of their household comes to the notice of local law enforcement authorities;

 - privileged employees must take all reasonable steps to ensure that members of their households do not abuse diplomatic and consular privileges and immunities.

-8.3.4 Before any posting overseas, APS employees must familiarise themselves with the Guidelines on Diplomatic and Consular Privileges and Immunities, set out in the General Administration Manual, Chapter 7, Attachment 1.
-On arrival at post, APS employees posted overseas must complete and sign the Certificate of Undertaking: Appropriate Use of Diplomatic and Consular privileges, which is in the General Administration Manual, Chapter 7, Attachment 2.
+8.3.4 Before any posting overseas, APS employees must familiarise themselves with the Guidelines on Diplomatic and Consular Privileges and Immunities, set out on the intranet located here.
+On arrival at post, APS employees posted overseas must complete and sign the Certificate of Undertaking: Appropriate Use of Diplomatic and Consular privileges.
 Throughout their posting, APS employees must comply with the Guidelines on Diplomatic and Consular Privileges and Immunities.
 Section 8 of the DFAT Code of Conduct for Overseas Service also provides guidance on integrity in the use of diplomatic and consular privileges and immunities.

 8.4 Making Public Comments

 Making public comments in a private capacity – What do I need to do?